ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 #### Leader State

 The leader is required to issue aggregate requests in order, but reports are likely to arrive out-of-order.
-The leader SHOULD buffer reports for a time period proportional to the batch window before issuing the first aggregate request.
-Failure to do so will result in out-of-order reports being dropped by the helper.
+The leader MUST store reports until their timestamp is sufficiently far in the past (proportional to the batch window) before including them in an aggregate request.
+Failure to do so will result in reports being dropped by the helper.
+The leader SHOULD NOT accept reports from clients timestamped too far into the future (proportional to the batch window).
+Failure to do so will result in reports from malicious, misconfigured, or malfunctioning clients being stored for an arbitrary amount of time.

 #### Helper State